zero9178/C-Cpp-Coverage-for-CLion/README.md

 Previous versions of gcc generated very similar information as GCC 9.
 Branch coverage however does not carry information as to where a branch comes from and as all newer versions of gcc implement the GCC 9 format or newer, I decided not to try and implement branch coverage for GCC 6 to 8.
 Line coverage however should work as intended.
-Please note that gcov versions 6 to 8 time out easily on large projects.
+Please note that gcov versions 6 to 8 crash easily on large projects.

 ## Known Issues/TODOs